© Crown copyright 2018

 Are the proposed authorisation criteria the right ones for the superfund regulatory regime?

-31. The authorisation regime will cover the entire superfund structure, i.e. both the corporate entity and the scheme.
+31. The authorisation regime will cover the entire superfund structure, that is both the corporate entity and the scheme.
 We are aware that some superfunds may wish to establish their scheme on a sectionalised basis.
 Where this is the case, we do not propose that each section be treated as a separate scheme for the purposes of authorisation.
 While the funding for these schemes may be sectionalised, the authorisation criteria go wider than this and require a view across the entity as a whole.
 Sectionalised schemes are discussed further at paragraphs 143 and 144.

 Are there any circumstances in which it would be advantageous, or necessary, that the authorisation criteria are not applied to the whole superfund but instead to individual segregated sections when the superfund scheme is sectionalised?

-32. The structure of superfunds have the potential to be extremely complex.
+32. The structure of superfunds has the potential to be extremely complex.
 It will be important that TPR can effectively supervise superfunds to protect members and the PPF.
 To ensure that superfunds can be effectively supervised, we think it will be necessary to set some clear limits on the types of corporate structures that are appropriate.

 33. We propose that the corporate entity of a superfund should be established as a body corporate incorporated in the United Kingdom (UK) with their head office and their registered office maintained in the UK.
 Any companies controlled by the superfund would also be required to be incorporated in the UK.
 We note that it has been suggested that some superfunds intend to use the Scottish Limited Partnership structure.
 UK insurance companies are not allowed to be partnerships and we would welcome views on whether there should be a similar restriction placed on superfunds.